Free Website Copy Audit

-Under my belt, I have tucked an MA in professional writing from Falmouth University, a BA in English lit and lang (yes, fine, and American studies — it was the 90s) and a PGCE from the University of Nottingham, which lets me teach in secondary schools.
+Under my belt, I have tucked an MA in professional writing from Falmouth University, a BA in English lit and lang (yes, fine, and American studies — it was the 90s) and a PGCE (teacher training) from the University of Nottingham.

 I’ve loaded my toolbox of tricks during five years teaching grammar, writing and editing at Salzburg University (2010 to 2015), a decade of teaching English as a foreign language (2003 to 2013) and 14 years of real-world commercial wordsmithing (since 2005) that has taken me into all kinds of industries.

-- Creating content for my R&D companies, one in Bristol, one in Switzerland
+- Creating content for my R&D companies, Ignitec in Bristol, DeepImpact in Switzerland

 - Getting my daily fix of editing for Engadget’s The Morning After

 - Guiding a dentist in her article writing (yep, she made it into the British Dental Journal) UPDATE — twice!